Chelsea Halfpenny: Music and theatre

 In 2009, Halfpenny progressed to the Open Mic UK national finals with Newcastle-based girl-band Vevo.
 In 2011, Halfpenny featured on a DVD release by MWM Records, called Big River Big Songs.
 She sang a solo of "I Still Love Him" and sang a duet, "The Shoe Makker" with fellow Emmerdale cast member Charlie Hardwick.
 Both songs sung by Halfpenny were made for paid download on iTunes on 12 March 2012.

 In 2012, Halfpenny took part in Sunday for Sammy, a biannual charity concert held in aid of the Sammy Johnson Memorial Fund, which benefits young performers in the Newcastle area.
 Starring alongside Angela Lonsdale and Denise Welch, Halfpenny played Lambrini, a young Newcastle woman on community service.
 In 2014, she appeared in a variety of roles in the West Yorkshire Playhouse production of Maxine Peake's Beryl – celebrating the sporting achievements of cyclist Beryl Burton.
 In 2019, it was announced that she would be taking over the role of Judy in 9 to 5: The Musical, as part of the West End theatre production.
-In late 2020 it was announced Halfpenny would star in the UK Wide Tour of Waitress in the role of Jenna.
+In late 2020, it was announced Halfpenny would star in the UK-wide tour of Waitress in the role of Jenna.

 Personal life

 Halfpenny is the daughter of Newcastle DJ Paula Halfpenny and the niece of actress Jill Halfpenny.

 In 2018, she began dating actor James Baxter, and they announced their engagement on 13 June 2021.
+In April 2023, Baxter and Halfpenny announced that they were expecting their first child together.
+In June 2023, Halfpenny announced the birth of her and Baxter's daughter.